 Ideally, all three doshas are balanced and active.
 However, as life works, one dosha often dominates the other two, or two are more prominent than the third.

-Here we will explore a couple yoga poses to re-center and balance the doshas.
+Try Yoga for the Doshas – explore a couple of yoga poses to re-centre and balance the doshas.

 People with more Vata in their systems have dry, rough skin, cold fingers and toes.
 Vata energy comes in bursts – people with more Vata energy are enthusiastic, creative, on the go, they crave movement and experiences.
 They are quite flexible by nature and prone to anxiety and insomnia.
 The colon, lower abs, pelvis, thighs, bones, joints, ears, skin, brain, ankles, and nerve tissues are all controlled by the Vata.

 To calm down the aloof and bouncing Vata mind, we will explore forward folds and grounding postures.

 Firstly, if your mind is on a raceway please flow through a couple of vigorous sun salutations to burn off some thoughts before practicing these asanas.

 - Tree pose AKA Vrksasana – Since you are balancing on one foot in tree pose, it is hard to think of anything other than centering yourself and your breath.
 Tree pose strengthens your ankles and feet and allows one to stand tall.

 - Forward fold AKA Uttanasana – This soothing asana calms the brain, reduces stress and stimulates digestion.
 Hinging forward stretches the hamstrings, calves, and hips.